stfalxndria/FFOPTI/README.md

 # ML Force Field Optimisation (BETA)

-**FFOPTI** is a python package for optimising flexible force fields of structures automatically using machine learning methods paired with GROMACS or LAMMPS software
+**FFOPTI** is a python package for optimising flexible force fields of structures automatically using machine learning methods paired with GROMACS or LAMMPS software.
+Currently, FFOPTI only support GROMACS.
 **FFOPTI** also have built in functions that can be used to extract connectivity in atoms and assign UFF force fields for classical MD without optimisation (see: class About_Structure)

 # To Start